 All in all, the GTED gathers data on more than 20,800 individual provisions.
-With many provisions in place over several years, the database contains more than 102,700 data entries.
-As described above (Chapter 2), a broad range of quantitative and qualitative information is collected by the GTED.
-Yet, only a small group covers all these aspects in their latest reports.
+With many provisions in place over several years, the database contains more than 102,700 data entries.12 As described above (Chapter 2), a broad range of quantitative and qualitative information is collected by the GTED.
+Yet, only few reports cover all these aspects.
 Figure 4.2 shows the number of countries that provide metadata on six main GTED categories in 2018, counting only those cases where the respective information covers at least 75 per cent of the reported revenue forgone.

-Note that this figure includes one country - Rwanda - that has just produced its first report, covering the years 2018 and 2019.
+10 Note that this figure includes one country - Rwanda - that has just produced its first report, covering the years 2018 and 2019.
 We do not know for certain, of course, that the Rwandan government will continue issuing such reports, but prefer to operate under the assumption that it will.

-&lt;sup>11 See https://home.treasury.gov/system/files/131/Tax-Expenditures-2021.pdf, accessed 29.04.2021
+11 See https://home.treasury.gov/system/files/131/Tax-Expenditures-2021.pdf, accessed 29.04.2021

-&lt;sup>12 The term "data entries" refers to the ca. 102,700 provision-level data points gathered in the GTED.
+12 The term "data entries" refers to the ca. 102,700 provision-level data points gathered in the GTED.
 To give an example, a provision that is in place for 10 years, with data available throughout this period, generates 10 such entries.